Crews start cleaning up oil spill off China's Qingdao port

 “The accident took place about 11 nautical miles south-east of Qingdao port and so far there has been no direct impact on the operation of Qingdao port,” said the Shandong official.

-The cargo port in northern Shandong province continued to be busy with several trucks driving in and out of a terminal, Reuters reporters witnessed.

-“There are oil spill experts on the scene that have started clean-up operations,” said a spokesman for Goodwood Ship Management, manager of A Symphony on Wednesday.
+“There are oil spill experts on the scene that have started clean-up operations,” a spokesman for Goodwood Ship Management, manager of the A Symphony, said on Wednesday.

 The two ships were in stable condition, there were no casualties and a probe into the accident was under way, the safety administration said.